 Using automated tools is by far the best practice for reviewing NPS comments.
 Software today offers a sustainable and efficient system to analyze and leverage the insights available from NPS surveys.

-Especially for businesses conducting larger studies with massive data sets, manual review is cost prohibitive.
-Software can automate the analysis and provide topics, themes, and sentiment in a fraction of the time it would take for a team of people to do the same.
+Especially for businesses conducting larger studies with massive data sets, manual review of open-ended feedback is cost-prohibitive.
+The software can automate the analysis and provide topics, themes, and sentiment in a fraction of the time it would take for a team of people to do the same.
 With that information in hand, organizations can make informed changes to enhance customer experiences.
 These changes may be to address a problem or to continue those elements that customers love about their experience.